Why the route between Quebec and Montreal from Montreal is worth it

 The Chapelle of Cuthbert in Berthierville

-The route from Montreal to Quebec City is not all about churches.
-The Chapelle des Cuthbert in Berthierville is the oldest Protestant chapel in Quebec and was built on this site in 1762.
-At that time it was still called Chapelle St. Andre after the patron saint of Scotland.
-It is now owned by the Quebec government and is a listed building.
+The route from Montreal to Quebec City isn't just filled with large churches.
+The Chapelle des Cuthbert in Berthierville is the oldest Protestant chapel in Quebec, built on this site in 1762.

 Cuthbert's Chapel